cynamonium/spree_paybynet_payment/README.md

-Paybynet
+Paybynet v 1.0 beta
 ====================

 Paybynet payment system for Spree.

-Works with Rails 3.2 and Spree 1.3
+Works with Rails 3.2.x and Spree 1.3(not tested with lower versions)

 Install
 =======